Comparing Social Capital And Cultural Capital: What Are The Differences?

 6. Leveraging Skills and Knowledge: Use your cultural capital to contribute to your organization’s success.

-7. Building Trust and Cooperation: Foster a positive workplace culture through effective use of social capital.
+7. Building Trust and Cooperation: Foster a positive workplace culture through the effective use of social capital.

 6 Consequences of Not Using Social Capital and Cultural Capital Correctly

-1. Isolation: Without effective networking, you may find yourself isolated in the workplace.
+1. Isolation: Without effective networking, you may be isolated in the workplace.

 2. Missed Opportunities: Lack of mentorship or continuing education can lead to missed career opportunities.